8base/Tutorials/infinite-scroll-pagination-component-using-graphql-and-vuejs/READme.md

 | `title` | Text | Article title | `mandatory=True` |
 | `body` | Text | Article body | `mandatory=True`, `characters=1000` |

-##### 3) Building the Data Model
+##### 3) Adding Dummy Data
 Let's add some dummy records to our database.
 I've uploaded a [DummyData.csv](https://raw.githubusercontent.com/8base/Tutorials/master/infinite-scroll-pagination-component-using-graphql-and-vuejs/DummyData.csv) file.
 Save it and then open the `Data` tab that's right next to the `Schema` tab in the 8base *Data Builder*.

 On the far right of the *Data Viewer* there is a dropdown with an *Import CSV* option.
 Select the `DummyData.csv` file from your downloads folder and make sure to specify "Has Header Row" in the modal that appears.
 You might need to map the column names to the appropriate table fields.
 However, once done, the import should only take a few seconds.

 ##### 4) Roles and Permissions
-To allow our app to securely access the 8base GraphQL API with appropriate permissions, were going to create an API Token with a custom role attached.
+To allow our app to securely access the 8base GraphQL API with appropriate permissions were going to create an API Token with a custom role attached.
 Navigate to [`Settings > Roles`](https://app.8base.com/settings/roles) and create a new role with the name "FeedAppClientRole".
 Once created, click the role to update its permissions.

 Here we can update what permissions the *FeedAppClientRole* is allowed.
 In our case, we **ONLY** want it to be able to query/read articles.
 Let's check/uncheck the appropriate boxes to enforce that.